mixpanel/docs/docs/Tracking/integrations/google-pubsub.md

   "title": "Step 4: Connecting your production pipeline" }
 [/block]
 At this point, you can route events from your production Pub/Sub topic through a Cloud Function in a similar manner as described above.
-Simplify modify the Cloud Function to transform events from your internal event format into the format expected by Mixpanel.
+Simply modify the Cloud Function to transform events from your internal event format into the format expected by Mixpanel.
 This is also a good point to strip any PII.

 Once connected, this will result in a steady stream of events being sent to Mixpanel.
 Happy streaming!
 [block:api-header]